-- Connect Ed calls will go out to all students who were absent throughout the day.
-This call will include the periods that the child was absent. - Each School of the Arts teacher will personally contact the parent or guardian of a student who has not been attending classes for three (3) days, either consecutively or otherwise in a marking period.
-Teachers, Please Note: Leaving a message does NOT constitute a complete call home. - Each School of the Arts teacher will contact the grade appropriate administrator when a student has been absent three (3) days, either consecutively or otherwise.
-Please Note: It is mandatory that you record all attempts on your Contact Log that were made to reach the student's parent or guardian.
-Please include both the successful and unsuccessful attempts
+• Connect Ed calls will go out to all students who were absent after Period 1.
+This call will include the periods that the child was absent.

+- It is the teacher's PROFESSIONAL RESPONSIBILITY to enter attendance into Power School at the end of each day. - Each School of the Arts teacher will personally contact the parent or guardian of a student who has not been attending classes for three (3) days, either consecutively or otherwise in a marking period and input under attendance actions.
+Teachers Please Note: Leaving a message does NOT constitute a complete call home. - Each School of the Arts teacher will contact the grade appropriate administrator when a student has been absent three (3) days, either consecutively or otherwise.
+Please Note: It is mandatory that you record all attempts under Attendance Actions that were made to reach the student's parent or guardian.
+Please include both the successful and unsuccessful attempts.

-SPECIAL EDUCATION STUDENTS Ms. Barbara Brown GRADES 7 AND 8 STUDENTS Mrs. Jeanne Markman GRADES 9 AND 10 STUDENTS Mr. Kwame Donko-Hanson GRADES 11AND 12 STUDENTS Mrs. Jo Ann Aspenleiter
+GRADES 7 AND 8 STUDENTS GRADES 9 AND 10 STUDENTS GRADES 11AND 12 STUDENTS Mrs. Jeanne Markman Mr. Kwame Donko-Hanson Mrs. Jo Ann Aspenleiter

-- Each School of the Arts grade appropriate administrator will run an Attendance by Period list daily to identify students who were absent and or skipping school. - On the fifth (5) day of a student's absence, each grade appropriate administrator will send a letter to the home of the parent or guardian indicating the student's absences.
-A copy of the letter MUST be kept in the student's file. - A home visit may be scheduled with the Home School Assistant after the fifth (5) day of absence.
+- On the fifth (5) day of a student's absence, each grade appropriate administrator will send a letter to the home of the parent or guardian indicating the student's absences.
+A copy of the letter MUST be kept in the student's file. - A home visit may be scheduled with the Home School Assistant after the fifth day of absence.
 Proof of this home visit must be placed in the student's file.
-A letter documenting the visit must be left at the home of the parent or guardian.

-• Upon the tenth (10) day of absence AND the completion of the home visit, the grade appropriate administrator will begin the process for an Attendance Referral.
-An attendance letter indicating the tenth (10) day of absence must be sent to the parent or guardian and a copy must be filed in the student's folder.
+A letter documenting the visit must be left at the home of the parent or guardian. - Upon the tenth day of absence and the completion of the home visit, the Administrator in charge of Attendance will begin the process for an Attendance Referral.
+An attendance letter indicating the tenth day of absence must be sent to the parent or guardian and a copy must be filed in the student's folder.